apalbright/thelittledataset/content/post/bada-data.md

 ![](/post/bada-data_files/bada-yoy.png)

 While BADA was overperforming in January and February, registrations were cut in half in March and then down almost 100% from April until today.
-What's nice about this method is that it gives us the ability to give concise descriptives like "Y [quantity of interest] in M [month] is down X% relative to prior years".^[Unsurprisingly, during COVID-19, many those X's have often been pretty strikingly large.]
+What's nice about this method is that it gives us the ability to give concise descriptives like "Y [quantity of interest] in M [month] is down X% relative to prior years".[^5]

-### **Example of this method in the news:** [This *NYTimes* article](https://www.nytimes.com/interactive/2020/08/18/business/economy/coronavirus-economic-recovery-states.html) shows visits to businesses in 2020 vs. visits to businesses in 2019 with a YOY plot (for March-August).^[As you scroll down, they later break this out by state for a "spaghetti" style plot.]
+### **Example of this method in the news:** [This *NYTimes* article](https://www.nytimes.com/interactive/2020/08/18/business/economy/coronavirus-economic-recovery-states.html) shows visits to businesses in 2020 vs. visits to businesses in 2019 with a YOY plot (for March-August).[^6]

 # 3. Residualizing (with month fixed-effects)